Container Docking Station

 With the Container Docking Station, you save on terminal and trailer costs, increase your vehicle utilisation, gain operational autonomy, and create a scalable, certified system for secure and flexible container logistics.

 The container docking stations are DEKRA-certified up to 34 tonnes, seismically designed in accordance with DIN EN 1998-1 (Eurocode 8), and can be operated independently by drivers.
-The depositing or picking up of a container, including entry and exit, takes only around 15 minutes.
+The drop-off or collection of a container, including entry and exit, only takes 5–10 minutes.

 With docking stations for efficient container logistics